A protein-rich Red Lentil Bolognese that can be made completely from pantry essentials. Ideal if you're short on fresh ingredients.

 Here in Canada, things aren't too crazy so far.
 Public events and institutions have shut down and there are some food shortages (and don't even ask me about toilet paper!), but we're holding up well and people are coming together to support each other where they can (see the emerging caremongering trend out here).

-Anyway, given the food issues I want to share a recipe on the blog this week that requires only pantry ingredients.
-This Store Cupboard Lentil Bolognese is nutritious, full of protein and easy to make - so it's perfect for those learning how to go vegan!
+Anyway, given the food issues I want to share a recipe on the blog this week that requires only pantry ingredients (just like my Chickpea Spinach Curry).
+This Red Lentil Bolognese is nutritious, full of protein and easy to make - so it's perfect for those learning how to go vegan!

-In addition, feel free to use any dried herbs that work for you.
+Dried Herbs - In addition, feel free to use any dried herbs that you have.
 You could try using basil, oregano or rosemary if you don't have mixed.
 Enjoy making this sauce your own and get creative with what you have in your cupboards at the moment. 🙂

 - 1 medium onion, diced (can be omitted or subbed for onion powder if you don't have fresh)

 - 2 cloves garlic, crushed (can be omitted or subbed for garlic powder if you don't have fresh)

 - 1 cup red lentils (you can use green lentils if preferred, the sauce will just need to cook for longer)